 The Marquis field test produces an orange/brown coloration.
 The Simon test (for secondary amines) produces a blue coloration that will distinguish methamphetamine from primary amine such as amphetamine (red coloration).
 In the mass spectrum, the major ions are m/z = 58, 91, 59, 134, 65, 56, 42 and 57.
 Identification by gas chromatography–mass spectrometry can be improved by N-derivatisation.
 Using gas chromatography, the limit of detection in urine is <10 μg/L.

 Tablets may contain up to 40 mg of active drug.
 The free base constitutes 80 % of the hydrochloride salt.
-The retail purity of methamphetamines in 2009 ranged from 10 % (Estonia) to 76 % (Croatia) in European countries reporting information (Table PPP-8 part (i)).
+The retail purity of methamphetamines in 2011 ranged from 16 % (Estonia and Denmark) to 82 % (Turkey) in European countries reporting information (Table PPP-8 part (i)).
 In Europe, the most common cutting agents are caffeine, glucose and other sugars, less commonly ephedrine or ketamine.
 Methamphetamine has been seen as an adulterant in ecstasy tablets.

 The S-enantiomer is listed in Schedule II of the United Nations 1971 Convention on Psychotropic Substances.
 The racemate (a 50:50 mixture of the R- and S-stereoisomers) is also listed in the same Schedule, but the R-enantiomer is not separately identified in the Convention.

-In 2009, the methamphetamine retail price reported by a few countries varied from EUR 9 (Estonia) to EUR 71.3 (Germany) per gram (Table PPP-4 part (i)).
+In 2011, the methamphetamine retail price reported by a few countries varied from EUR 8 (Lithuania) to EUR 79 (Germany) per gram (Table PPP-4 part (i)).